endatabas/endb-book/src/appendix/why.md

 But many businesses already allow data scientists, analysts, and even CEOs read-only access to an OLTP replica.

 [HTAP is right on the horizon](https://www.scattered-thoughts.net/writing/a-shallow-survey-of-olap-and-htap-query-engines/).
-Endb hopes to participate in that evolution by providing all business data, accessible to easy-to-produce, cheap, ephemeral read replicas.
+Endb hopes to participate in that evolution by making all business data accessible to easy-to-produce, cheap, ephemeral read replicas.

 ## Why Commercial Open Source?